HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 ![Screenshot of final map, showing renter occupied units in Somerville and Cambridge](media/1.png) _Example of the tenure data we will work with, uploaded to ArcGIS Online._

-## Do I need data?
-Sometimes, you don't need to download census data in order to make use of it for your research.
-Many tools, like [Social Explorer](http://nrs.harvard.edu/urn-3:hul.eresource:socialex), allow you to visualize the data directly in the browser, and even export rendered maps.

-To help decide if you need to budget time for learning how to download and manipulate geospatial data, check out our [How to decide if I need geospatial data](https://harvardmapcollection.github.io/tutorials/census/do-i-need-data/) guide.

 ## Obtaining via Social Explorer

 1. Visit your institution's Social Explorer.
 Here is the [link for Harvard's Social Explorer](http://nrs.harvard.edu/urn-3:hul.eresource:socialex).